I am a Mdewakanton Dakota rights activist with several

 incorrect historical information on it, information

-that misinforms its readers, by stating that the Mdewakanton Oyate left their Mille Lacs Lake
+that misinforms its readers, by stating that the Mdewakanton Dakota Oyate left their Mille Lacs Lake

 ancestral homeland on their own free will.
 And in

-respect to this activist initiative of mine, I not only ask you to remove this interpretive sign
+respect to this activist initiative of mine, I not only request that you remove this interpretive sign

-but also ask you to add an interpretive sign that
+but also request that you add an interpretive sign that

-would inform its readers that the Mdewakanton Oyate were "forced" or "pressured" to leave their sacred
+would inform its readers that the Mdewakanton Dakota Oyate were "forced" or "pressured" to leave their sacred

 ancestral